divio/divio-cloud-docs/background/about-boilerplates.rst

 About Boilerplates
 ==================

+..  admonition:: See also

+    * :ref:`Create a custom Boilerplate tutorial <tutorial-create-boilerplate>`

 As well as Django and Python applications, our Docker containerisation can include and build frontend components into your projects.